danielgtaylor/nesh/website.md

 Several plugins ship with Nesh, just take a look at the `src/plugins` directory.
 If these ever need to be removed then you can do so by accessing the `nesh.plugins` array.
 You can also prevent loading the default set of plugins by manually calling `nesh.init` with `autoload` set to `false`.

-### Asyncronous Plugins
+### Asynchronous Plugins
-Sometimes, a plugin may take actions that must run asyncronously.
+Sometimes, a plugin may take actions that must run asynchronously.
 To support these cases, each of the plugin's functions can take a callback parameter `next` which must be called when finished.
-For example, if we were loading the welcome message's default value from a database with an asyncronous call:
+For example, if we were loading the welcome message's default value from a database with an asynchronous call:

 ```coffeescript
 myPlugin =